-Throughout this guide, you've seen there are Gradio demos embedded.
+Throughout this guide, you’ve seen many embedded Gradio demos.
 You can also do this on own website!
-The first step is to create a Space with the demo you want to showcase.
-You can embed it in your HTML code, as shown in the following self-contained example.
+The first step is to create a Hugging Face Space with the demo you want to showcase.
+Then, follow the steps here to embed the Space on your website.

 You can also use and remix existing Gradio demos on Hugging Face Spaces.
 For example, you could take two existing Gradio demos and put them as separate tabs and create a new demo.
 You can run this new demo locally, or upload it to Spaces, allowing endless possibilities to remix and create new demos!

 import gradio as gr with gr.Blocks() as demo: with gr.Tab("Translate to Spanish"): gr.load("gradio/helsinki_translation_en_es", src="spaces") with gr.Tab("Translate to French"): gr.load("abidlabs/en2fr", src="spaces") demo.launch()

 gr.load(), the same method we used to load models using the Inference API.
 However, here we specify that the